-EAA20 with Glutathione contains a 20% concentration of ethyl ascorbic acid, which is one of the derivatives of ascorbic acid (vitamin C).
+EAA20 contains a 20% concentration of ethyl ascorbic acid, which is one of the derivatives of ascorbic acid (vitamin C).
 Topically applied vitamin C has demonstrated a variety of cosmetic benefits, including photoprotection from UVA and UVB and inhibition of melanogenesis.
 However, ascorbic acid’s inherent hydrophilicity limits its penetration across the epidermal barrier.
 The addition of a lipophilic ethyl group increases ascorbic acid’s skin permeability.
 Ethyl ascorbic acid demonstrates superior stability and ease of formulation to ascorbic acid, allowing the product to be formulated at a pH value of 5.5 and subsequently less irritating to the skin.1-4

 The generation of reactive oxygen species and other free radicals by normal cellular processes, UV irradiation, and pollutants are associated with aging.
 Studies have shown topical application of vitamin C significantly increases cutaneous levels of this vitamin, protecting the skin from UV-induced oxidative damage.
 When the skin is exposed to UV light, reactive oxygen species, such as superoxide ion, peroxide, and singlet oxygen are generated.
 These radicals have a potential to start chain or cascade reactions that damage the cells through direct chemical alterations of cellular DNA, cell membrane, and cellular proteins, including collagen.
 UVA is able to penetrate 30-40-times deeper into the dermis than UVB, which mostly affects only the epidermis.
 UVA mutates and destroys collagen, elastin, proteoglycans, and other dermal cellular structures.
 Thus, UVA causes skin aging and possibly melanoma formation whereas UVB causes sunburn, reactive oxygen species generation, epidermal mutations, and skin cancer.
 Vitamin C protects the skin from oxidative stress by sequentially donating electrons to neutralize the free radicals.
 5-8